Nine Luminary Award Recipients Honored for Making an Impact on the World

 Noemi Pinilla-Alonso, Florida Space Institute.
 Pinilla-Alonso is an internationally recognized researcher in the field of asteroid characterization and other small planetary bodies.
 She has been instrumental in creating collaborations that have elevated the work done at UCF’s Florida Space Institute, the Center for Lunar and Asteroid Surface Studies within the College of Sciences, and at the Arecibo Observatory in Puerto Rico.
 Researchers recognize Pinilla-Alonso because of her commitment to leadership and good science.

-Deanna Sellnow, Nicholson School of Communication and Media.
+Deanna Sellnow, College of Sciences.
 Sellnow is the person you want on your speed dial when a crisis is about to hit.
 Groups around the world ask for her advice because of her expertise in crisis communications.
 The U.S. Geological Service has tapped her to help the operational earthquake-forecasting arm of the organization with effective risk and crisis communication.
 She also serves on an international team of experts that is developing a communication protocol for combating the spread of terrorism and improving biosecurity around the world.